ctu-mrs/mrs_uav_system/README.md

       * Instead of the stable PPA, you can add the **[unstable](https://github.com/ctu-mrs/ppa-unstable)** PPA, for which the packages are build immediatelly after being pushed to **master**.
       * If you have both PPAs, the **unstable** has a priority.
       * Beware!
-The **unstable** PPA might be internally inconsistent, buggy and dangeros!
+The **unstable** PPA might be internally inconsistent, buggy and dangerous!

     </details>